rashid20/namaz.me/README.md

 namaz.me
 ========

-The code of the namaz.me web app.
+The code of the namaz.me web app..